 Market Psychology

-The price of Bitcoin is highly sensitive to the emotions of those involved in the market.
-Extreme price swings might occur as a result of illogical decision-making driven by strong emotions like greed and fear.
+The price of Bitcoin is susceptible to the emotions of those involved in the market.
+Extreme price swings might occur due to illogical decision-making driven by strong emotions like greed and fear.

 Herd Mentality

-When markets are extremely volatile, many investors just go along with the flow.
-When people act in unison, whether by selling or buying in a panic, it can make price changes even more extreme.
+When markets are highly volatile, many investors follow the flow.
+When people act in unison, whether by selling or buying, in a panic, it can make price changes even more extreme.

 Historical Price Patterns and Trends